calmitchell617/Springbok/readme.md

 At this point, you have ingested pricing data, processed fundamental data into a known directory, and run a backtest using the data.
 Check out the comments and structure of basic_backtest.py to further your understanding of how to work with Zipline.

+#### Optional step 7:

+Download historical "SPY" pricing from yahoo finance.
+Delete adjust close column, and change date column to match the pricing files in processed_data/daily.
+Reingest the files.

 ### Happy alpha hunting!